Food

 Research is also being conducted to develop nanocapsules containing nutrients that would be released when nanosensors detect a vitamin deficiency in your body.
 Basically this research could result in a super vitamin storage system in your body that delivers the nutrients you need, when you need them.

-"Interactive" foods are being developed by Kraft that would allow you to choose the desired flavor and color.
+"Interactive" foods are being developed that would allow you to choose the desired flavor and color.
 Nanocapsules that contain flavor or color enhancers are embedded in the food; inert until a hungry consumer triggers them.
 The method hasn't been published, so it will be interesting to see how this particular trick is accomplished.

 Researchers are also working on pesticides encapsulated in nanoparticles; that only release pesticide within an insect's stomach, minimizing the contamination of plants themselves.